Cli98/Electric-load-forecasting-with-recency-effect/README.md

-# Paper reproduce of "Electric load forecasting with recency effect"
+# Implement code of "Electric load forecasting with recency effect"